cfengine/documentation/reference/promise-types/classes.markdown

 **Description:** Combine class sources with XOR

-The class on the left-hand side is set if exactly one of the class expressions on the right-hand side matches.
+The class on the left-hand side is set if an odd number of class expressions on the right-hand side matches.
+This is most commonly used with two class expressions.

 **Type:** `clist`